Businesses

 ITC classification errors: Treating exports as "exempt" instead of "zero-rated" — a distinction that determines whether full ITC can be claimed.
 Zero-rated supplies allow complete ITC; exempt supplies do not.
 Exporters also commonly include blocked credits under Section 17(5) (motor vehicles, food, club memberships) in their refund calculations.

 Route 1 — IGST refund via shipping bill (Rule 96): The shipping bill itself is the deemed refund application.
 No separate RFD-01 is needed for goods.
 ICEGATE auto-matches GSTR-1 Table 6A data with shipping bill and EGM records.
-When everything validates (code SB000), refund is processed automatically.
-From November 2025, compliant exporters receive 90% provisional refund within approximately 7 days; the balance follows within 60 days.
+When everything validates (code SB000), the refund is processed automatically.
+From November 2025, compliant exporters receive a 90% provisional refund within approximately 7 days; the balance is issued within 60 days.
 For service exports with IGST payment, a separate Form RFD-01 with Statement 2 is still required.

 Route 2 — ITC refund under LUT/Bond (Rule 89): Exporters who ship without paying IGST claim refund of accumulated ITC via Form GST RFD-01 with Statement 3 (invoice details) and Statement 3A (computation).
 The refund formula under Rule 89(4) is: Refund = (Zero-rated supply turnover × Net ITC) ÷ Adjusted Total Turnover.
 Net ITC excludes ITC on capital goods.
-As of May 2025, refund filing shifted from tax-period-based to invoice-based filing — exporters enter invoice-level details directly, and invoices used in one application are locked from reuse.
+From 2025, refund filing shifted from tax-period-based to invoice-based filing — exporters enter invoice-level details directly, and invoices used in one application are locked from reuse.

 Key refund timelines remain strict:

-Top refund rejection reasons in order of frequency: (1) SB005 invoice number mismatch, (2) EGM not filed by carrier (SB002/SB006), (3) GSTIN mismatch between shipping bill and returns (SB003), (4) GSTR-3B Table 3.1(b) amount less than GSTR-1 Table 6A, (5) FOB value mismatch exceeding 2%, and (6) non-realization of foreign exchange within FEMA-prescribed 9 months (triggering Rule 96B repayment obligation within 30 days).
+Top refund rejection reasons in order of frequency: (1) SB005 invoice number mismatch, (2) EGM not filed by carrier (SB002/SB006), (3) GSTIN mismatch between shipping bill and returns (SB003), (4) GSTR-3B Table 3.1(b) amount less than GSTR-1 Table 6A, (5) FOB value mismatch exceeding 2%, and (6) non-realisation of foreign exchange within FEMA-prescribed 9 months (triggering Rule 96B repayment obligation within 30 days).

 Deficiency memos (Form RFD-03) carry a strict 15-day response window — failure results in the application being treated as withdrawn, requiring a fresh filing.
 However, the deficiency memo period is excluded from the 2-year limitation per Notification No. 15/2021-CT.